 Reading Emotion in the Images of World War One: Sister McMillan and her Gallipoli Kitten, ‘Rethinking War: Is there anything new that can be said about the First World War?’
 Stout Research Centre, Victoria University of Wellington, New Zealand, November 2013

 Historical novel or ‘chick-lit’?
 New Zealand’s World War One Army nurses and the problematic relationship of history with fiction, 13th biennial conference of the Australian and New Zealand Society of the History of Medicine, Darwin, July 2013

 Kitten and koala; threads of a normal life for the Australian World War I Sisters, presented at the Australian College of Nursing, Inaugural History Conference, Melbourne, November 2012

 Faithful followers of fashion?
-Interpreting Karitane, presented at the Combined History Day, College of Nursing, Burwood NSW, October 2008
+Interpreting Karitane, College of Nursing, Burwood NSW, October 2008